The word "Barbecue"

 It's no surprise that Kansas

 City Barbecue is based on a beef culture.
-Kansas City is host to the popular Kansas City Stockyards and
+Kansas City Kansas City

 Much has been published and